01lightyear/01lightyear/README.md

-Sometimes I wonder why I have to do all these things

-Then I realize that it's not ‘have to’ but ‘want to’：

-The night gave me black eyes
+Black night gave me black eyes

-With which I search for light.
+Yet I use them to seek for light.